Get,

 It is said that persons who consume more flavonoids might have a lesser risk of death due to coronary heart disease.
 Chamomile has a good amount of flavonoids, but more studies must be done to validate how useful it is in preventing coronary heart disease.2 You must always consult a qualified for diagnosis and

-In studies chamomile has been found to help reduce blood sugar levels and diabetic complications by lowering blood sugar levels and increasing storage of liver glycogen.
-Studies have also found it to be protective for the pancreas.
+In studies, chamomile has been found to help reduce blood sugar levels and diabetic complications by lowering blood sugar levels and increasing the storage of liver glycogen.
+Studies have also found it to be protective of the pancreas.
 However, more studies need to be done to determine its usefulness in the treatment of diabetes.2 Diabetes is a serious health problem; hence, a proper diagnosis and treatment are needed.
 Please consult your doctor for proper advice.

 Consumption of chamomile tea between meals might help to relieve heartburn, gastritis, gastric spasms (excessive gut muscle contraction), and flatulence.3,9 We may need further studies that can give evidence for these benefits on humans.